-Q: Where did the natives get their water?
+Q: Where did the people of Pecos Pueblo get their water?

 A:The Pecos River and Glorieta Creek.
-Glorieta Creek, which was the easiest and closest source as it runs next to Pecos Pueblo, was the primary source of water for the natives.
+Glorieta Creek, which was the easiest and closest source as it runs next to Pecos Pueblo, was the primary source of water for the pueblo.
 However, numerous springs in and around the Pueblo would have also been used as a water source.

 Q: Where is the nearest gas station?

 A: The village of Pecos has a number of gas stations and the village is located only two miles from the Visitor Center.
-For information about the services provided in this friendly town, including food and lodging, please click here.
+For information about services provided, including food and lodging, please visit the Pecos, New Mexico website.

 Q: Are there any restaurants nearby?

 A: There is no dining within Pecos National Historical Park.
 The nearby village of Pecos boasts numerous restaurants to meet the tastes of every visitor.
-The village is located only two miles from the Visitor Center.
+It is located only two miles from the Visitor Center.
 For more information, please visit the Pecos, New Mexico website.

 Q: How often do you see rattlesnakes?